perploug/Documentation/Documentation/Reference/Partials/RenderViewPage.md

----
-title: Render View Page
-description: Renderview is the view all templates inherite from and contains references to central umbraco objects for rendering data
----

 #RenderViewPage
 RenderViewPage is the class inherited by all Partials.
 It contains references to the current page, access to Hive for queries and the RequestContext. `RenderViewPage` inherits from the standard MVC class `System.Web.Mvc.WebViewPage`